We're taking very young privileged people from law schools and putting them in communities where they've never been. There's this radical disconnect.

 FOSS: One of the most meaningful events of my adult life.
-Again, not just because Rachel's a black woman, but because Rachel is a single mother, because Rachel is a foster mom, because Rachel has siblings that are in the criminal justice system, because Rachel has blemishes on her own criminal justice record, because Rachel is a survivor.
+Again, not just because Rachael's a black woman, but because Rachael is a single mother, because Rachael is a foster mom, because Rachael has siblings that are in the criminal justice system, because Rachael has blemishes on her own criminal justice record, because Rachael is a survivor.
 All of those experiences bring to bear perspective that will inform the policies of her office that maybe can get us out of that terrible position of being, yes, very low in incarceration, but very high in racial disparities.

 WATKINS: Yeah, it does feel like there's just a lot of fascinating and incredibly consequential experiments going on in D.A. offices across the country.
 A final question: do you have a sense of what's in the future for you?
 Are you going to stick with the Prosecutor Impact-style work for the foreseeable future?

 FOSS: For the foreseeable future, I'll be with Prosecutor Impact and working on developing this training so that prosecutors can do it on their own.
 I don't want to become this monolithic organization that is in technical assistance for D.A. offices.
 I miss very much the days of doing this stuff hands on and watching that change happen over time and running into those people in the street.
 That's the best feeling in the world.